codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 The CD pipeline (described in the previous section) will detect that commit and use the [sync plugin](https://codefresh.io/steps/step/argocd-sync) to instruct ArgoCD to deploy the new tag.
 Alternatively you can setup the ArgoCD project to auto-sync on its own if it detects changes in the Git repository with the manifests.

+## Integrating Codefresh and Jira

+> Note that Codefresh currently has to provide you with access to use the Jira Marketplace App.
+Please get in touch for more information.

+Setting up the Codefresh Jira integration provides
+* Higher observability of deployments within your GitOps Dashboard
+* Higher observability of deployments within your Jira Account

+[Our integration section]({{site.baseurl}}/docs/integration/jira) provides further details on ways to set-up the connection.

+Once set-up, you will be able to view information from Jira linked the Codefresh GitOps Dashboard.
+Additionally, Jira will display
+* The build status across environments
+* The deployment history
+* Tickets and how they correlate to deployments

+The following screenshots show examples of the provided information.

+{% include image.html
+lightbox="true"
+file="/images/integrations/jira/jira-integration-one.png"
+url="/images/integrations/jira/jira-integration-one.png"
+alt="Codefresh Integrations"
+max-width="90%"
+%}

+{% include image.html
+lightbox="true"
+file="/images/integrations/jira/jira-integration-two.png"
+url="/images/integrations/jira/jira-integration-two.png"
+alt="Codefresh Integrations"
+max-width="90%"
+%}

 ## Using a Git repository for the pipelines